 Warning!
-Before attempting any repairs to your pump or water lines, be sure to shut off the electricity and water supply going to the pump.
+Before attempting any repairs to your RV water pump or water lines, be sure to shut off the electricity and water supply going to the pump.

 Should you locate a leak, you’ll make necessary repairs by fixing or replacing the fixture or water line that’s causing problems.
 Fixing a leaky faucet may be as easy as replacing a washer that’s corroded, while a cracked pipe or broken water line will require removing the damaged section and installing a new piece.

-Another issue that can cause a drop in pressure and keep your water pump constantly running is a build up of dirt and sediment.
-This is more likely to happen if you use sandy or unfiltered water hookups from campsites and other locations.
+Another issue that can cause a drop in pressure and keep your water pump constantly running is a build-up of dirt and sediment.
+This is more likely to happen if you use sandy or unfiltered water tank hookups from campsites and other locations.
 To remedy this problem, just clean the screens and filters within your pump and anywhere else in your system.

 - Locate the adjustment screw and familiarize yourself with the settings.

 - Have someone turn on the shower for 30 seconds and then turn it off.

 - Adjust the screw until the pump turns off shortly after the shower has been turned off.